 www.jeffersonhotel.com

-With possibly the most beautiful lobby space in America, The Jefferson Hotel is unquestionably the grandest hotel in Virginia’s capital city.
-Opened in 1895, The Jefferson Hotel features a upper lobby filled with stained glass Tiffany windows, glass dome and marble statue of Thomas Jefferson.
-The adjoining lower lobby is like no other, with stunning marble columns and stained glass that harken back to the antebellum era.
-Celebrating its 125th anniversary, The Jefferson Hotel is one just 46 American hotels to hold a Forbes Five Star and AAA Diamond Award simultaneously.
+The Jefferson Hotel is unquestionably the grandest in Virginia’s capital city.
+Opened in 1895, The Jefferson Hotel features an upper lobby filled with Tiffany windows and a marble statue of Thomas Jefferson.
+The adjoining lower lobby is like no other.
+Indeed, it features stunning marble columns and stained glass that harken back to the antebellum era.
+The Jefferson Hotel is among 46 American hotels with a Forbes Five Star and AAA Diamond Award.
+Adjacent to the extravagant lobby is the Lemaire restaurant, which is open for breakfast, lunch, and dinner.

 The Langham Chicago